visual-framework/vf-core/README.md

 - General: Slack at [embl-vf.slack.com](https://embl-vf.slack.com/messages) for general ideas and discussion
 - Technical: [GitHub issues here](https://github.com/visual-framework/vf-ebi/issues) for implementing deeply technical and specific issues, like the Sass build process, browser bugs

-Why use three things?
-Because there is no one tool that's good for all problems and all types of stakeholders.

 ### Contributing and branch naming

 [See the Contributing guide](https://github.com/visual-framework/vf-core/blob/develop/CONTRIBUTING.md)